Skip to main content

 RHEL and Palette eXtended Kubernetes

-This guide teaches you how to use the CAPI Image Builder tool to create a custom Red Hat Enterprise Linux (RHEL) image with Palette eXtended Kubernetes (PXK) for VMware vSphere and then use this image to create a cluster profile.
+This guide teaches you how to use the CAPI Image Builder tool to create a custom Red Hat Enterprise Linux (RHEL) image with Palette eXtended Kubernetes (PXK) for VMware vSphere and use the image to create a cluster profile.

 tech preview